Crosscap states and duality of Ising field theory in two dimensions

-In this Letter, we demonstrate that there are at least two distinct crosscap states for the 2D Ising field theory, both at and away from criticality.
+In this Letter, we demonstrate that the 2D Ising field theory supports two distinct crosscap states, related by Kramers-Wannier duality, which can be explicitly constructed both at and away from criticality.
 We begin with a lattice formulation (quantum Ising chain) and propose two physically motivated crosscap states on the lattice.
-These lattice crosscap states identify Ising spins and dual spins (domain walls) at antipodal points, respectively, and are related to each other through the Kramers-Wannier duality.
+These lattice crosscap states identify Ising spins and dual spins (domain walls) at antipodal points, respectively.
 Remarkably, the overlaps between the lattice crosscap states and the eigenstates of the critical Ising chain are universal (without finite-size corrections), enabling us to derive Majorana free field representations of the crosscap states in the continuum limit.
-In the context of the 2D Ising CFT, one of these crosscap states is already known~\cite{Fioravanti1994} but the other has not been discussed in the literature to the best of our knowledge.
+Within the 2D Ising CFT, one of them is the standard Pradisi-Sagnotti-Stanev (PSS) crosscap state~\cite{Fioravanti1994}, while the other corresponds to an equal-weight superposition of the standard PSS crosscap state and a generalized PSS crosscap state labeled by a simple current~\cite{Pradisi1995,Huiszoon1999,Harada2025}.
 Away from criticality, we develop a conformal perturbation theory to calculate the overlap of crosscap states with perturbed ground states, which we call \emph{crosscap overlap}.
-This formalism is applicable to any 2D CFT perturbed by relevant operators, thus providing a systematic method to calculate the Klein bottle entropy~\cite{TuHH2017,TangW2017,ChenL2017,WangHX2018,TangW2019,Vanhove2022} (norm-square of the crosscap overlap) as a universal scaling function of dimensionless coupling strengths~\cite{ZhangYS2023}.
-For the 2D Ising field theory, the leading-order expansions of the Klein bottle entropy derived from the conformal perturbation theory are verified in lattice models by numerical simulations.
-Our findings open up new avenues for exploring many other 2D field theories on non-orientable manifolds.
+This formalism is applicable to any 2D CFT perturbed by relevant operators, thus providing a systematic method to calculate the Klein bottle entropy~\cite{TuHH2017,TangW2017,ChenL2017,WangHX2018,TangW2019,Vanhove2022} (norm-square of the crosscap overlap) as a universal scaling function of dimensionless coupling constants~\cite{ZhangYS2023}.
+For the $A$-series unitary minimal models, our conformal perturbation theory analysis provides a perturbative proof of the conjectured monotonicity of the Klein bottle entropy~\cite{ZhangYS2023}.
+For the 2D Ising field theory, our leading-order analytical results further support this monotonicity, strengthening the conjecture.

 {\em Ising crosscap states} --- We start with the Hamiltonian formulation of the 2D Ising field theory~\cite{Fonseca2002}

 where $H_{0}$ is the Hamiltonian of the 2D Ising CFT with central charge $c=1/2$, and $\varepsilon$ and $\sigma$ are primary fields of the Ising CFT with conformal weight $(1/2,1/2)$ and $(1/16,1/16)$, respectively. $g_1$ and $g_2$ are the couplings of the two relevant perturbations.
 The Hamiltonian~\eqref{eq:IsingFT} is defined on a circle of length $L$ and can be viewed as the generator of the transfer matrix for the 2D classical Ising model in the scaling limit.